dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 I went through the API documentation, and it's super easy to understand and integrated.
 They have their own official `Node.js library` and `Python bindings` for integration.

-As a part of this article, I will create a small backend app in NodeJS using `Node.js library` and integrate with frontend by using React framework.
-I will use ` GPT-3 - text-davinci-003` model to create Q & A.
+As a part of this article, I will create a small backend app in NodeJS using OpenAI official `Node.js library` and integrate with frontend web app.
+React will be used to develop frontend app.
+` GPT-3 - text-davinci-003` OpenAI model will be used dialog.

 ## NodeJS Backend App